timothydereuse/text-alignment-report/README.md

 #### Needleman-Wunsch Algorithm [[wikipedia]](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm)

 An algorithm from bioinformatics that computes global alignment, finding matching regions between two strings of characters.
-The assumption is that both sequences are related through the operations of character insertion, character deletion, and character replacement; one way to interpret the algorithm is that it finds the most efficient way to transform one sequence into another using just those operations.
-Each operation usually has a cost associated with it depending on the application; character replacement may be a less 'costly' operation than insertion and deletion, for example.
+The assumption is that both sequences are related through the operations character replacement and character insertion/deletion (indels).
+See also: (Levenshtein distance)[https://en.wikipedia.org/wiki/Levenshtein_distance].
+Each operation usually has a cost associated with it depending on the application; replacement may be a less 'costly' operation than indels, for example.
+One way to interpret the algorithm is that it finds the least-costly way to transform one sequence into another under the given operations.

 In this task, we are given a correct human transcript of a medieval manuscript and an OCRed version of that manuscript that likely contains many errors but has information on where each letter is placed on the page.
 By identifying similar strings of characters in these two sequences, we can match each word in the correct transcript with its occurrence in the noisy OCR, and thus find that word's location on the image of the manuscript.